 Below you’ll find Iowa-specific information on filing for bankruptcy as well as articles on the various Iowa bankruptcy exemptions.
 And for in-depth information on bankruptcy law and procedures, visit Nolo’s Bankruptcy Center.

-In this complete guide to filing bankruptcy in Iowa, you’ll learn about the differences between Chapters 7 and 13, the debts you can discharge, and the property you can keep using Iowa’s exemption laws.
-It also explains how to qualify for bankruptcy chapters 7 and 13 in Iowa, and includes checklists to help you navigate the process and organize bankruptcy documents, and links to a DIY bankruptcy quiz and other helpful resources.
+In this complete guide to filing for bankruptcy in Iowa, you’ll learn about the differences between Chapters 7 and 13, debts you can eliminate or "discharge,” property you can keep using Iowa bankruptcy exemption laws, and bankruptcy qualification requirements.
+You'll also learn how to organize and navigate your Iowa bankruptcy case using checklists, a link to a DIY bankruptcy quiz, and other helpful resources.

 If you file for bankruptcy, Iowa's very generous homestead exemption protects the entire value of your home, with some acreage limits.